nickrsan/OpenAgua/README.md

 * [download from GitHub] (https://github.com/UMWRG/HydraPlatform), or
 * [set up on Windows] (http://umwrg.github.io/HydraPlatform/tutorials/getting-started/server.html)

-## Set up OpenAguaDSS (for running on your own machine).
+## Set up OpenAgua

 Technically, you can run OpenAgua on your local machine as is, without further configuration.
 However, you can change some local configuration settings thus:

 1. Create an "/instance" folder.
 2. In "/instance", create config.py